astra-mt/khonsu/README.md

 ### Installing pyuic5

 - Identify where you have installed python (the folder where ypu have python.exe)
-- Open a cmd in that folder *(NOTE: if it is on the C main drive opne the terminal with administrator privileges)* and execute:
+- Open a cmd in that folder *(NOTE: if it is on the C main drive open the terminal with administrator privileges)* and execute:

         python -m pip install PyQt5

-After you have successfully installed QT Designer you should be able to execute inside a terminal the command
+After you have successfully installed PyQt5 you should be able to execute inside a terminal the command

     pyuic5